Nastase banned from Fed Cup and Davis Cup until 2019

 Although he will have to sit out ITF events, the ban does not apply to Grand Slam, ATP or WTA tournaments, which are not under the governing body’s jurisdiction.

-Nastase was provisionally suspended in April after he speculated about the skin colour of the baby that Williams is expecting and for outbursts during a Fed Cup match between Romania and Britain.
+Nastase was provisionally suspended in April after he speculated about the skin colour of the baby that Williams is expecting, and for outbursts during the tie against Britain.

 He previously acknowledged making mistakes and having shortcomings, but stressed “the cause I fight for is tennis, the sport I really love, which I cannot separate from my life.”

-As Fed Cup captain, Nastase hurled abuse at British player Johanna Konta, Keothavong and the umpire.
+As Fed Cup captain, Nastase hurled abuse at British player Johanna Konta, Keothavong, and the umpire.
 The referee ejected Nastase.

 Nastase, a former top-ranked player, was barred from the French Open and was not invited to the Royal Box at Wimbledon, where he was a two-time finalist.Report Typo/Error